What I'm Reading

 The last of three autobiographical collections Buechner wrote (so far as I know), he writes beautifully about aging, family, and skeletons.
 Three autobiographies might seem like a lot of page-space dedicated to one's own life, but Buechner is one of the most humble, open-hearted people I've ever had the privilege to read.

 4. Coming Through Slaughter, Michael Ondaatje

 The author of The English Patient on the early days of jazz in New Orleans, centered around a demon-beset trumpeter.
 Equal parts fever-dream, improvisation, and post-mortem, it nicely rounded out my little spate of jazz-related reading I tackled last year (the others being the fittingly-aspirational Wynton Marsalis', Moving to Higher Ground, and Geoff Dyer's But Beautiful, which is essentially a jazz-inspired riff of the lives of many jazz greats).
 A gift from my friend Kristen.

 5. Holy The Firm, Annie Dillard

 A short read that I know will warrant frequent re-reads.
 Covers in a way only Annie Dillard can some of the most existentially-troubling and soul-stirring questions that humans build their life around avoiding, I think.
-A gift from my friend Christa.

 6. Let Your Life Speak, Parker Palmer